Manuri6733/flask-sqlalchemy/README.md

   2.postman - for running CRUD methods

 Installations that needed are:

 $ pip install flask

 $ pip install flask-sqlalchemy

-In your terminal you need to run this code for creation of database. python-check whether installed or not from movies import db
+In your terminal you need to run this code for creation of database. python

-  #click enter
+  from movies import db

   db.create_all()

 To run this project :

-$ python Api.py ,you get a localhost http://localhost:5000/
+$ python Api.py
-instead open the link in postman to test the api.py
+you get a localhost http://localhost:5000/ instead open the link in postman to test the api.py

 use the following syntax for sending or retrieving requests: